College Factual by our College Data Analytics Team

 Ranked #2 in popularity, health professions is one of the most sought-after degree programs in the nation.
 This makes choosing the right school a hard decision.

 College Factual reviewed 10 schools in North Dakota to determine which ones were the best for degree seekers in the field of health professions.
-Combined, these schools handed out 2,470 degrees in health professions to qualified students.
+When you put them all together, these colleges and universities awarded 2,609 degrees in health professions during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings